How much of a problem is meth contamination?

 What about meth testing?

-Another thing to be aware of is that there is currently no industry standard that a person must meet before they can start a meth testing business.
+There is currently no industry standard that a person must meet before they can start a meth testing business.
 More importantly, although there are recommendations regarding safe levels of contamination, these have not yet been incorporated into official standards.

 Back to top